South Carolina Motorcycle Statutes

 South Carolina has several statutes that directly relate to motorcyclists, including licensure, inspections, and use of public roads.
-If you feel that your rights have been violated call us at 1-800-321-8968 and speak with one of our attorneys who practice in South Carolina and are familiar with current South Carolina motorcycle laws.
+If you feel that your rights have been violated call us at (855) 529-7433 and speak with one of our personal injury attorneys who practice in South Carolina and are familiar with current South Carolina motorcycle laws.

 SECTION 56-5-140.
 Motorcycle.